 I recently added a laser cutter to my shop, so I’ve been experimenting with how to incorporate it into my workflow.
 I struggled a bit on this project since I had to make these neat token trays AND figure out how the heck to work with a new tool.
 But, I made it through, and it wasn’t too traumatizing.

 Ultimately, the design was minimal for this project as I was using vector images I’ve mostly used in the past.
-I measured my canvass, which in this case are these delightful cork coasters from Ikea.
+I measured my canvas, which in this case are these delightful cork coasters from Ikea.
 I created a circle in Inkscape to act as my bounding box and manipulated the vector inside it to get the look I was going for.

 From Digital to Physical

 This is where most of the learning curve lived.
 After loading my design into Glowforge’s software, I noticed something.
 My bounding box shape was combined with the graphic I wanted to be engraved since I used the same color.
 I went back into Inkscape and changed the color of each element so I could mess with their settings.
 I switched all of my paths to have no fill and consistent stroke width at this point.

 After cleanup, I loaded in some settings for the material based on some suggestions and printed my first token tray.
 I then printed a few more to tweak the settings and just sort of experiment.
 After all, this is a big learning experience.
 I tried using painter’s tape to mask off the coasters, but I didn’t really see a difference with cork.
 For other materials, it was really helpful.

 Looking at my handiwork, I realized my design was nowhere near centered where I expected it to be.
 A quick Google search taught me the error of my ways.
 The camera on the Glowforge that you use to layout your designs uses a wide-angle lens that is NOT accurate under normal circumstances, let alone for materials with non-standard thickness like my coasters.